 This is one of Ross Creek’s most requested school art workshops.
 This is a fantastic workshop for grade 1 – 12.
 Every workshop is built and designed specifically with each age group in mind.
 Each workshop has a focus on the art of shadow puppet crafting and storytelling.
 Younger students will generally require more time so that we may support their little hands and their big ambitions.
 For them, we focus on the artistic skills in hand-crafting, with a smaller emphasis on storytelling with guidance and support from the instructor and assistants.
 Older students have more freedom to create and design and have a greater focus on storytelling.
 Each person will learn how to create shadow puppets from the most elementary design principles of this international art form, and older students create stories as a group, facilitated by our programmers.
 The workshops always conclude with a great shadow puppet show for all present.

-Discounts for booking early, fall classes, first time visitors and multiple classes:
+Discounts for booking early, fall classes, and first time visitors:

 In School Programs

 Welcome to a new adventure in the arts.
 We offer exciting opportunities for multiple classes at your school to develop a project with Ross Creek artists in residence.
 With this program, we bring a multi-day or week class of contemporary art, drama, writing, music or dance into your schools.
 This program culminates in a showing of your students’ work at Ross Creek, with a field trip for the classes and opportunity to see the teaching artists at work in their Ross Creek Studios (depending on availabilty and specific program).